 As Baker McKenzie's annual Communication on Progress to the UN Global Compact shows, Baker McKenzie contributes, supports and engages with a number of initiatives and organisations which operate to eradicate human trafficking and modern slavery.
-You can see Baker McKenzie's 2022 Communication on Progress here.
-As at the date of this statement our 2023 Communication on Progress has been submitted and will be available to view in due course.
+You can see Baker McKenzie's 2024 Communication on Progress here.
 The following are highlights from recent years' work: